mlesnoff/JchemoData.jl/README.md

 References:
 - Filzmoser, P., Gschwandtner, M., Todorov, V., 2012.
 Review of sparse methods in regression and classification with application to chemometrics.
 Journal of Chemometrics 26, 42–51. https://doi.org/10.1002/cem.1418

-### **reaction_bert**
+### **reaction_bertinetto**
-Simulated reaction data set used to explain ASCA in Bertinetto et al. 2020.
-The data consists of the yields (y1 and y2) for two products as a function of applied temperature and catalyst factors.
+Two simulated data sets used to explain ASCA in Bertinetto et al. 2020:  yields (y1 and y2) for two reaction products as a function of applied temperature and catalyst factors (balanced and unbalanced situations).

 References:
 - Bertinetto, C., Engel, J., Jansen, J., 2020.
 ANOVA simultaneous component analysis: A tutorial review.
 Analytica Chimica Acta: X 6, 100061. https://doi.org/10.1016/j.acax.2020.100061